TippyLion28/PyFlyff/README.md

 Reset Hotkeys: Clear the variables values from Mini Ftool and Alt Control keys as well as the variable containing the value that is used to identify which window is the Main Client and which window is the Alt Client.
 Good in case you want to switch keys on both Mini Ftool and Alt Control without the need of completly restarting the PyFlyff Client.

-User Agent: You can use this to spoof from where you are playing Flyff Universe, or, you can use it in case you are having trouble from login your Google Account (see the "Known Issues so far" section of this README)
+User Agent: You can use this to spoof from where you are playing Flyff Universe, or, you can use it in case you are having trouble with your Google Account login (see the "Known Issues so far" section of this README)

 # Disclaimer